jbenavidez/react-django-docker/README.md

 </ul>

-### On production, the front-end is not longer being serve on port 3000; nginx is being use to manage the traffic
+### On production, the front-end is not longer being serve on port 3000; nginx is being used to manage the traffic
 ![Alt text](frontend/client/src/assets/prod_front.png "Home" )

-### On production, the back-end is not longer being serve on port 8000; nginx is being use to manage the traffic
+### On production, the back-end is not longer being serve on port 8000; nginx is being used to manage the traffic
 ![Alt text](frontend/client/src/assets/prod_back.png "Home" )